I Repurposed a Changing Table Into a Desk!

-I turned it into a desk / homework station for my sons!
+I turned it into a desk and homework station for my oldest son!

 This is how the changing table sat for the last year: taking up space in an abandoned room that will someday soon be fixed up.
 And you see that old chair?
 I made that over, too, with a fresh coat of white paint.
 I found that next to a dumpster alongside my ombre dumpster desk!

 Don’t Let a Good Changing Table Go to Waste!

 Don’t you hate spending a lot of money on stuff for kids?
 They outgrow it so quickly!
 Especially changing tables.
 Once they start rolling over after 4-5 months, that changing table is obsolete–at least, for changing.
 You have to either sell it, or repurpose it.

 STEP 1: Removal of shelves

 I had to remove the shelves so there was space for a chair and legs.
 I also did a preliminary coat of Annie Sloan Chalk Paint in Antibes Green to see if I would like it, per my 7-year old’s color suggestion.
 LOL 🙂